Students' Union UCL: Charity Status

 Operation of the Union lies mainly with elected full-time officers called sabbatical officers and appointed staff.
 The UCL Union is a registered charity in UK law, a status which requires it to have a trustee board.
 The board is composed of four of the elected UCLU sabbatical officers (sabbatical trustees), four elected student trustees, and three appointed external trustees.
 Trustees are charged with responsibility for controlling the charity's work, management and administration on behalf of its members.

+Officers

+Students' Union UCL has 6 elected sabbatical officers, which work full-time in for the Students' Union, so are not classified as students for the year they hold the post.
+There are also various other officers which represent UCL students in different fields.